 Since her childhood, Yasmin Manttan has lived and breathed window furnishings.
-The daughter of a blind and curtain manufacturer, her father's company Australian Curtain Industries Pty Ltd was the largest of its kind in Australia until the late 1980s with… Bayside News*
+The daughter of a blind and curtain manufacturer, her father's company Australian Curtain Industries Pty Ltd was the largest of its kind in Australia until the late 1980s with… Bayside Area*

 Achieving outstanding results and professional business relationships is April Strauss’ priority.
 She managed to get a family to offer the final bid at $23.25 million at auction on 23 Feb 2019.
 It was a record bid for a residential home in Australia.
-She… Bayside News*
+She… Bayside Area*

 Eric Greening is the Principal Of LJ Hooker Home Loans Sydney Eastern Suburbs and has over 17 years’ experience in the mortgage and finance industry.
 Eric has strong knowledge on lending products and experience at providing loans for all property types –… Bayside Area*